 Positive cash flow is critical for any business.
-Net Cash Flow from Operations is the result of cash generated by less cash used in Council's normal day-to-day activities.
-This measure is dynamic and is subject to the timing of receipts from debtors and of payments to suppliers, and the payment of staff salaries.
+Net Cash Flow from Operations is the net result of cash generated by and used in Council's normal day-to-day activities.
+This measure is dynamic and is subject to the timing of receipts from debtors and of payments to suppliers, and payment of staff salaries.